 Click the Convert button to start converting video to 18.5/19.5:9 full display phones.

 Troubleshooting-Still Have Black Bars?

-It is possible that you still have black bars when you play the converted video on iPhone X, Galaxy S9, HTC U12.
-And I find it is because there is black bar upside down in the original video.
+It is possible that you still have black bars and it’s not 100% fit the screen when you play the converted video on iPhone 12, Galaxy S20, etc. And I find it is because there is a black bar upside down in the original video.
 In this case, in order to remove those black bars, we need to use the Crop function in Edit in the full-screen video converter.

 Please always note, since you changed the aspect ratio of your videos, you enjoy the videos or movies without black bars, you are still possible to lose some pixels in converting.